Technical Manuals .. (click here) Test your 'Player'.. (click here)

 The leather valve washer may appear to the eye to be perfect, but this test proves the fallacy in this thinking.
 Obviously, it is not laying flat enough at the low vacuum, or else it is seeping past the valve stem as it goes through the center hole of the leather.
 Remember that the normal playing vacuum to seat this valve is only about eight inches of water gauge reading (the vacuum necessary to lift a column of water in a tube, eight inches high (a vacuum cleaner may pull nine or ten times this amount).

 You will need to remove this valve washer from the stem.
 This is done by clamping the threaded end in a vise.
 It is advisable to line the jaws of the vise with thin wooden boards to prevent damage to the thread.
 Next, place parallel jaw pliers over the force-fit collar.
 Twist alternately clockwise and counter-clockwise, the motion of the collar, at the same time, pulling toward you.
 It can easily be drawn off the stem.
 Be sure you have precision pliers: the common household variety is much to sloppy (slip-joint type) and mismatched at the end to grip the edge of the collar when you get to the second one.
-The first collar is the stop collar for the loose valve.
-The second collar removal allows you to remove the stack of parts which consist of the packing washers on either side (usually made of thin leather) and the top plate and the backing plate, which are on either side of the leather.
-The collars are usually reusable, but if there is an occasional one that will not later go back on tightly, new ones are available from Player Piano Co. (stock no. 1111) as well as the valve leather replacement.
-No. 1114.
+The first collar is the stop collar for the loose valve (or exhaust valve).
+The second collar removal allows you to remove the intake valve; stack of parts which consist of the packing washers on either side (usually made of thin leather) and the top plate and the backing plate, which are on either side of the leather.
+The collars are usually reusable, but if there is an occasional one that will not later go back on tightly, new ones are available from Player-Care (stock no. 1111) as well as the valve leather replacement.
+No. 1114 (Out of stock as of 08/27/2015).

 The top plate and backing plates are reusable, as long as they are still flat and are cleaned of dirt or corrosion.
-New packing washers, No. 1112 should be ordered, to replace the leather packing washers.
+New packing washers, No. 1112 (Out of stock as of 08/27/2015) should be ordered, to replace the leather packing washers.

 The secret to the operation of driving on the force-fit collar, is not to compress these parts too much, so as to retain the ability to tilt or wobble, as previously mentioned.
 The easiest way to do this is to lay the collar over a hole drilled in a block of metal and insert the smooth end of the valve stem on top of this and tap with a small hammer on the threaded end.
 The hole in the block of metal should be sufficiently deep and of a diameter not to jam.
 After the collar is near the point that it will start compressing the sponge packing washers, go very slowly and watch it from a side-wise angle, and just as the sponge starts to compress, stop.